NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 The Chicago Bears beat the Carolina Panthers 16-13 on Thursday night without starting quarterback Justin Fields, who missed his fourth consecutive game with a dislocated right thumb.

 Undrafted rookie Tyson Bagent, out of Division II Shepherd, won for the second time in four starts.
-He passed for only 162 yards, but he didn't throw any interceptions after tossing five in his past two games.
+He passed for 162 yards, but he didn't throw any interceptions after tossing five in his prior two games.

 The Panthers played without sack leader Brian Burns (concussion).
-They hope to have him back when they play host to the Dallas Cowboys on Nov.
+They hope to have him back when they host the Dallas Cowboys Nov.
 19.

-Here are more injury updates from our NFL Nation reporters as we head toward the Sunday matchups:
+Here are injury updates from our NFL Nation reporters as we head toward the Sunday matchups:

 Quick links: